banner

 st benet's walk 8

 You now arrive at St Benet's Abbey.
-Cross the style and explore the area.
+Cross the stile and explore the area.

 st benet's walk 9